 Do Worms Ever Feel Dirty?

-I got over that and began to ponder another worm-related question.
-Yes, I entertained more than one worm thought.
+This, of course, this leads to another burning worm-related ponderance.
 Do worms ever feel dirty?
 I mean, I know they literally live in the earth, but surely some earth is less comfortable than others.
 There must be times when they wish they could have a good shower, right?

 Maybe that’s why they always seem to come out when it rains.
 To wash off the filth.
-And get eaten by birds.
+And just when they feel all shiny and clean, they get devoured by a hungry robin.

 The best worm of all, in my humble opinion, is Lowly Worm.
 Not only does he have eyes (unlike his run-of-the-mill brethren), he also wears a boot and drives a car.
-His boot likely prevents him from talking to his ass — which appears to be a common problem among worms.
-And his fashionable outfit establishes him as the lone clothing-wearer among a species of nudists.
+His boot likely prevents onlookers from mistaking his head for his ass— which can be a tricky feat.
+Seriously, can you tell a worm’s back from its front?

-And I just learned something really freaky!
-Did you know there is actually a worm snake?
-Yes, it’s officially called the “Carphophis amoenus” and they reach about 13 inches in length.
+But, wait, there’s more.
+Did you know that there is actually a “worm snake?”
+Yes, it’s officially called the “Carphophis Amoenus” and they reach about 13 inches in length.
 I think I want one.

 Until next time,